 - A backpack is definitely practical for everything you need on the go.

 - Along the Walking there are often benches for one picknick on the roadside.

 So excited we are looking for a restaurant for our lunch break.
 First, we try it in the "Golden Crown", which is in our Travel Guide Franconia * is highly recommended.
-But this guide must obviously also have all other guests of the restaurant, because it is occupied to the last seat.
+But obviously all other guests of the restaurant must have this guidebook, because it is filled to the last seat.
 If you want to try it, you should reserve in advance.
 We choose one of the other restaurants in the town center and enjoy Italian food in a ristorante on the market square.